thektan/liferay-portal/readme/7.0/BREAKING_CHANGES.markdown

 ---------------------------------------

-### Removed the liferay-ui:input-asset-links Tag and Replaced with liferay-asset:asset-links-selector Tag
+### Deprecated the liferay-ui:input-asset-links Tag and Replaced with liferay-asset:asset-links-selector Tag
 - **Date:** 2015-Dec-23
 - **JIRA Ticket:** LPS-61594

 #### What changed?

-The `liferay-ui:input-asset-links` tag has been removed and replaced with the `liferay-asset:asset-links-selector` tag.
+The `liferay-ui:input-asset-links` tag has been deprecated and replaced with the `liferay-asset:asset-links-selector` tag.

 #### Who is affected?